ucopacme/start-here/docs/hands_on_labs.rst

 or json template file.
 For boto3 solutions, submit an executible python script.

-For boto3 solutions we recommend you start out by using service clients_ rather than resources_.
-Clients provide a low-level interface to AWS whose methods map close to 1:1 with AWS CLI.

 See the ``hands_on_lab/sample_solutions`` directory for a complete example.